nasa/fprime/docs/Tutorials/MathComponent/creating-components-3.md

 Generate implementation files (yes/no)? yes
 ```

-Before doing anything to the files you have just generated, try building.
+Before doing anything to the files you have just generated, try building:

 ```shell
 # In: MathReceiver